How to Trim and Cook a Butt Tenderloin

 A little about our beef:

 Ranchers of Painted Hills Natural Beef are in Wheeler County, Central Oregon, and raise cattle while stewarding the land in the shadow of the state’s famed Painted Hills.
 So, while times have changed in 25 years, ranching the way nature intended has not.
 Above all, we are proud to pasture-raise cattle without added hormones and no antibiotics.
+When you choose Painted Hills Natural Beef, you’re not just getting a delicious meal; you’re supporting sustainable ranching and ethical practices.
 We raise a beef product as striking as the natural wonders it’s named after.
-Again, we thank you for trusting us to feed you, your friends, and your family.
-Please share the finished product with us at Painted Hills Natural Beef on Facebook and Instagram.